szolkowski/szolkowski.github.io/_posts/2023-08-15-add-sonarcloud-to-epi-12-pipeline.md

 >SonarQube is an open source platform to perform automatic reviews with static analysis of code to detect bugs, code smells and security vulnerabilities on 25+ programming languages
 [SonarQube](https://www.sonarqube.org/about/)

 [SonarCloud](https://sonarcloud.io/) is cloud based SonarQube working as SaaS solution, so we don't have to host SonarQube server on premise.
-It is almost the same in terms of features and the way how it works, so it can be used basically interchangeably with Sonarqube except the way how it is hosted.
+It is almost the same in terms of features and the way how it works, so it can be used basically interchangeably with SonarQube except the way how it is hosted.

 In my own word it is universal tool for static code analysis that can be used for most popular programming languages, so it can be easily adapted by different sets of projects and be used as company standard tool.
 It is also relatively easy to use and configure.